 Lindsay and Matt’s wedding took place on St. Patrick’s Day and the two had the luck of the Irish on their side.
 The couple brought their vision of a garden wedding at Magnolia Plantation to life through a blush and navy color palette.
 They incorporated the holiday with elegant touches woven through the details including gold foil shamrock table numbers and an Irish handfasting ceremony during their vows.
 Catherine Ann Photography captured the couples wedding day to perfection including some portraits with their sweet puppy Peaches!
+And if you’re looking for more St. Patrick’s Day wedding inspiration you’ll love these Cliffs of Moher bridal portraits – here.
 How Did You Meet?
 Matt’s sister, Amy, was my resident-mate at the University of Tennessee.
 We met at her birthday party.
 His sister likes to tell people that we were the first ones to arrive, the last ones to leave, and we didn’t talk to anyone else the entire night!
 What Is Your Proposal Story?
 Matt proposed on Christmas Eve.
 We cooked Christmas Eve dinner together, and we really enjoyed making a great meal.
 We decided to open our Christmas presents to each other that night because I had to work on Christmas Day.
 I gave Matt a bunch of clothes for Christmas, and I wrapped each item individually as a prank.
 He probably had 10 packages to open, and I have never seen someone open presents so quickly!
 When we were finally done opening gifts, he told me there was one more gift that he needed to give me.
 He pulled out a small, wrapped box, got down on one knee, and asked me to marry him.Tell us a little a bit about your wedding: We are both from the south, and we relocated to North Carolina a few years ago.
 Our families and friends live in many different states, and we knew we wanted to have the wedding somewhere that everyone would enjoy visiting and that most people could drive instead of fly.
 We both visited Charleston growing up, and we both love the charm and character that Charleston offers.
 Plus, I had always envisioned having my wedding surrounded by my favorite tree, Live Oaks.

 We visited several wedding venues around Charleston, and we chose Magnolia Plantation because it was absolutely the most beautiful venue.
 We fell in love with the Long White Bridge Lawn, and we knew it would be the perfect spot for the ceremony.
 We also loved that peacocks might make an appearance during the ceremony or reception!What were your favorite parts of the day?
 We both agree that our absolute favorite moment was looking out at all of our friends and family during the wedding ceremony.
 It was the first time that all of the people who are the most special to us were in the same place.
 That will probably never happen again, and we will always treasure knowing that so many people came from so far to celebrate with us!